syncfusion-content/extension-docs/Extension/WindowsForms-Extension/Add-References.md

 Follow the given steps to add the Syncfusion<sup style="font-size:70%">&reg;</sup> references in Visual Studio:

-> Before use the Syncfusion<sup style="font-size:70%">&reg;</sup> WinForms Reference Manager, check whether the **WinForms Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2017 or lower and for Visual Studio 2019 by clicking on the Extensions -> Manage Extensions -> Installed.If this extension not installed, please install the extension by follow the steps from the [download and installation](https://help.Syncfusion.com/windowsforms/visual-studio-integration/vs2019-extensions/download-and-installation/) help topic.
+> Before use the Syncfusion<sup style="font-size:70%">&reg;</sup> WinForms Reference Manager, check whether the **WinForms Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2017 or lower and for Visual Studio 2019 or higher by clicking on the Extensions -> Manage Extensions -> Installed.If this extension not installed, please install the extension by follow the steps from the [download and installation](https://help.Syncfusion.com/windowsforms/visual-studio-integration/vs2019-extensions/download-and-installation/) help topic.

 1. Open a new or existing **WinForms** application.